 Nothing heats up a room like sun rays streaming into your home.
 So keep the windows covered during the day.
 Try to use bright-colored window shades, because dark colors tend to attract even more heat.

 4. Install a Ceiling Fan

-Even though a ceiling fan won’t cool your room, the wind-chill effect can make you feel a lot more comfortable..
-If you have a ceiling fan and an AC in your home, the fan makes it easier to turn up the AC several degrees higher, allowing you save money instead of having to lower your AC.
+Even though a ceiling fan won’t cool your room, the wind-chill effect can make you feel a lot more comfortable.
+If you have a ceiling fan and an AC in your home, the fan makes it easier to turn up the AC several degrees higher, allowing the homeowner to save money instead of having to lower your AC.